hundredyearfarms/Hundred-Year-Farm-Project/README.md

 2016: Made early investments in technologies that would be needed in a climate changing world.
 In particular, water technologies and technologies that automate project work in equipment manufacturing and buildings.

-2019: Initial design of the carbon-negative co-generation system.
+2019: Initial design of the carbon-negative co-generation system for agroforestry.

-2021: Started work on the co-generation prototype (for energy), buildings, trails, and computer models.
+2021: Started work on the co-generation prototype (for energy, water, nutrients), buildings, trails, and computer models.

 ***Present***